Friday, July 16, 2021

 Lock 2 view East Bound

 After breakfast we grabbed our backpacks and headed for the Hardware store.
 It's about a mile walk each way.
-We take the tow path back along an old section of the Erie Canal which is now just a creek.
+We took the tow path back along an old section of the Erie Canal which is now just a creek.
 Parts of it is closed for maintenance.

 Tow Path along creek that was once the Erie Canal